duwerq/single-table-ecommerce/README.md

 ![](design.jpg)

-> This project is still in Beta.
+> This project is based off @sw-yx and @dabit3's Jamstack repo.
+The purpose is to highlight Single Table Design with Amplify and AppSync

 ### Getting started